 This lack of sensation not only can lead to severe chest burns or injuries2 because you can’t feel pain, but not being able to fully recover from mastectomy also has long-term impacts on body image and emotional well-being.3 While your breasts may look normal after reconstruction, it’s hard for them to feel like your own when you often can’t physically feel them.

-What recovery from breast neurotization with ReSensation is like
+What recovery from breast neurotization with Resensation is like

-Free flap breast reconstruction is an intensive surgery, and while healing often takes several weeks, nerve restoration will likely take longer.
+Breast reconstruction is an intensive surgery, and while healing often takes several weeks, nerve restoration will likely take longer.
 The reason is that nerves heal slowly, with nerve fibers generally growing at a rate of 1 mm per day, or about 1 inch per month.4

 Research on breast nerve restoration has found patients can start to regain some sensation several months after neurotization, and the feelings can continue to grow up to two years later.5